LukasMurdock/degreelessmarketing/contact.md

 ---
-layout: default
+layout: onecolumn
 title: Contact
 description: Say hello and introduce yourself.
 ---

+## Who made this?
+Hi 👋my name is Lukas Murdock.

+I’m a young Designer, Developer, and Marketer living in the United States.

+You can find my website at [lukasmurdock.com](https://lukasmurdock.com/)

+## Your turn
 I love getting to know people around the world.

-If you have a resource to recommend or just a comment, please don’t hold back.
+If you have a resource to add or a comment, please don’t hold back.

 Life is short, hit send.